-Genevieve Friend Land ’96, Secretary
+Genevieve Friend Land ’96, Former member

 Genevieve worked for a Code and Zoning/Building Expediting company in New York City until December 2014.
-Since then she has enjoyed being a full-time mom to three awesome children.
+Since then, she has enjoyed being a full-time mom to three awesome children.
 In her spare time, she offers consultation in organization and time management.

-Michael Macho ’04
+Michael Macho ’04 Former member

 “Alumni can help the College grow by raising awareness of its unique mission.
 Alums can explain to students and families that there are hope and another path to success.”

-Michael owns and operates BIS Computer Solutions, Inc. He lives in Pasadena, California and serves on the boards of nonprofit organizations that help children and teens.
+Michael owns and operates BIS Computer Solutions, Inc. He lives in Pasadena, California, and serves on the boards of nonprofit organizations that help children and teens.

-Brian Press ’95
+Brian Press ’95, Former member

 “Moving on in the world after Landmark College can be tough, and knowing there is an alumni community can be a big help.”

 Brian works in real estate in the Washington, DC, region.
-He and his wife spend part of the year in Southern Florida, where he also works in real estate.
+He and his wife spend part of the year in Southern Florida, where he works in real estate.

-Stephen Sack, Jr. ’92
+Stephen Sack, Jr. ’92, Former member

-Andrea Tolliver ’00
+Andrea Tolliver ’00, Former Member

-Theo van Roijen ’00, Chairperson
+Theo van Roijen ’00, Former member

 “I love to see students of all ages strive for greater success in their academic and everyday lives.
-Landmark gave me self-confidence and taught me how to advocate for myself.
-I learned that I can do what I set my heart and mind to in life.
+Landmark College gave me self-confidence and taught me how to advocate for myself.
+I learned that I could do what I set my heart and mind to in life.
 I want to be sure everyone with a learning difference, ADD/ADHD and dyslexia has this chance too.”